 Calling for a Rural Strategy to be produced is not a hang-up on words.
 We agree it is results on the ground that matter.
-A strategy would offer a clear framework for Government to guide local action through a place- based approach connected to local needs and interests.
-Such an approach needs the participation of as wide a range as possible of public and private bodies (including local councils), community groups and businesses.
+A strategy would offer a clear framework for Government to guide local action.
 The risk is that a rural vision will be little more than 'motherhood and apple pie'.